The Lending and Secured Finance Review: Austria

 Moreover, the number of non-performing loan transactions in Austria (and also the CEE region) continued to increase in past years, and this field is expected to become even more active (also considering the covid-19 pandemic).
 Those transactions included sales of Austrian banks in the region, and of non-performing loans and leasing portfolios.

 Legal and regulatory developments

 i Certain regulatory aspects with respect to (cross-border) lending business

 Lending in Austria generally forms part of a comprehensive list of banking activities enumerated in the Austrian Banking Act.
-Lending may thus only be conducted on a commercial basis in Austria if the relevant loan provider has been granted an Austrian banking licence or to the extent it is validly passported into Austria under Regulation (EU) No. 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms (CRR) if no exemption is available.
+Lending may thus only be conducted on a commercial basis in Austria if the relevant loan provider has been granted an Austrian banking licence or to the extent it is validly passported into Austria under Regulation (EU) 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms (CRR) if no exemption is available.
 Furthermore, any credit institution authorised in a Member State of the European Economic Area may perform the activities referred to in Nos.
 1–15 of Annex I to the European Directive 2013/36/EU in Austria by either the establishment of a branch or by way of the freedom to provide services.
 While not explicitly stated in the Austrian Banking Act, certain structural alternatives or exemptions when a lender does not hold the aforementioned banking licence or passport may be available and worth further exploring on a strict case-by-case basis.